ankithverma04/portfolio-repo/README.md

 - **@tanstack/react-query**: Server state management and caching

 The application follows a modern full-stack architecture with clear separation between frontend and backend concerns, comprehensive type safety, and production-ready tooling for deployment and maintenance.

+# Note:
+It is an AI generated Project Using Replit thanks to replit for this...

+THANK YOU AND HAPPY CODING  :-)